-Leavitt, a Republican, was the representative for Montana's 2nd congressional district from 1931 to 1933.
+Leavitt was the representative for Montana’s 2nd congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1923 to Mar 1933, Leavitt missed 33 of 591 roll call votes, which is 5.6%.
 This is better than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.